mattermost/compass-components/README.md

 ### Example

-This is just a basic exmaple how the `ThemeProvider` can be used to provide a theme and toggle between two themes
+This is just a basic example how the `ThemeProvider` can be used to provide a theme and toggle between two themes

 ```typescript jsx
 import { useState } from 'react';